Basis for Policy

 Duty to Report Research Misconduct

-All individuals subject to this policy, including, without limitation, all employees, students or other individuals associated with UNMC should report observed, suspected, or apparent research misconduct in accordance with the procedures outlined in this policy.
+All individuals subject to this policy, including, without limitation, all employees, students or other individuals associated with UNMC shall report observed, suspected, or apparent research misconduct in accordance with the procedures outlined in this policy.

 Duty to Cooperate with Inquiries and Investigations